-A stop loss policy is intended to reinsure the Plan Document yet many employers include ambiguous our poorly crafted language.
+A stop loss insurance policy is intended to reinsure the Plan Document yet many employers include ambiguous our poorly crafted language.
 Therefore, it is important for brokers and TPA to compare the group’s stop loss policy with the Plan Document to ensure that gaps in coverage do not exist.
 The inclusion of “mirroring” the underlying Plan Document is a great start.
 To fully protect employers, a review of the Human Resource policies may also be in order.
 As a standard course of business, Prodigy mirrors the employer’s plan document.

 The benefits covered under a stop loss policy will vary by group and could include medical, prescription drugs, dental and vision.
 A specific or individual deductible is selected on a variety of factors include group size, financial capacity, provider network and historical claim experience.
 The choice to add aggregate coverage as an overall maximum cost tool is a great move for small to mid-market groups.
 The vast majority of larger employers do not choose the aggregate coverage.

 In addition to traditional stop-loss, Prodigy is experienced in the integration of captives, level funding and aggregate only solutions.